22 Essential Things to Know Before Visiting the Faroe Islands

 The Common Wanderer-8496.jpg

-#10 THE FAROE ISLANDS ARCHIPELAGO IS SUPER WELL CONNECTED
+#10 THE FAROE ISLANDS ARCHIPELAGO IS VERY WELL CONNECTED

 The Faroese definitely don't muck around when it comes to perfecting easy connections between the 18 islands and their villages.
 In years gone by, some villages, like Gásadalur, were so isolated from the rest of the islands that you could only hike in and out of them.
 Others were only accessible by ferry, and sometimes only at certain times of the year thanks to the weather.